-US military investigates operation that reportedly killed 30 Afghan civilians
+US military: Afghan civilians likely killed

 "Our service members were doing their part to help the Afghans secure their own country while protecting our homeland from those who would do us harm," he said in a statement.
 "We will honor their sacrifice by finishing our important mission in Afghanistan."

 The deaths occurred on the same day that a Taliban mortar attack killed at least seven people attending a wedding party in Faryab province in northern Afghanistan, provincial police spokesman Kareem Youresh said.
-At least 13 people were injured.
+At least 13 people were wounded.

-In April, the Pentagon announced that 16 military personnel would be disciplined over a deadly US strike on a Kunduz hospital in October 2015.
+In April, the Pentagon announced that 16 military personnel would be disciplined over a fatal US strike on a Kunduz hospital in October 2015.
 But the military maintained the strike was not a war crime because it resulted from unintentional human error and equipment failure.

 The Pentagon said some personnel involved in the bombing of the Doctors Without Borders hospital "failed to comply with the rules of engagement and the law of armed conflict."